Huang-Jingxiang/Huang-Jingxiang.github.io/_pages/cv.md

 Education
 ======
 * M.A., Nanjing University, Nanjing China.
 Department of Journalism and Communication.(September, 2024-June, 2027 Expected).
-* B.A., Harbin Institute of Technology, Shenzhen, Shenzhen, China.
+* B.A., Harbin Institute of Technology, Shenzhen, Shenzhen campus, China.
 Department of Computer Science and Technology.(September, 2020-June, 2024).